-Course work (20%), 2 hour degree examination (80%) in January.
+Course work (30%), 2 hour degree examination (70%) in December.
 August resit examination (100%).

-To study the basic concepts and standard methods of mathematical notation and proof, polynomial equations and inequalities, sequences and series, functions, limits and continuity, differentiation and integration.
+To study the basic concepts and standard methods of mathematical notation and proof; functions; complex numbers and variables; solution of equations; resolution of inequalities; sequences and series.